Huawei123r/my_first_monad_project/dev_journal.md

     * **Off-chain Script (Python):** N/A for this project.
 * **How it was made:** The contract was written in Solidity, inheriting from OpenZeppelin's `ERC721` and `Ownable` contracts.
 It was compiled and deployed using Hardhat and a JavaScript deployment script.
 * **Creative Decisions:** The `safeMint` function is restricted to the owner to control the creation of new NFTs.
 The token ID is automatically incremented, ensuring uniqueness.

 ---

+---
+**Journal Entry: Multi-Signature Wallet (Security)**

+* **Project Name:** Multi-Signature Wallet
+* **Category:** Security
+* **Network:** Monad Testnet
+* **Deployment Timestamp:** June 28, 2025, 11:10:00 AM UTC (Simulated)
+* **Contract Addresses:** 0x5FbDB2315678afecb367f032d93F642f64180aa3 (Simulated Deployment Address)
+* **Purpose:** To create a multi-signature wallet that requires a minimum number of owners to approve a transaction before it can be executed.
+This is a common security pattern for managing funds, as it prevents a single point of failure.
+* **Key Functions Demonstrated:**
+    * `submitTransaction`: Allows an owner to submit a new transaction.
+    * `confirmTransaction`: Allows an owner to confirm a transaction.
+    * `executeTransaction`: Executes a transaction once it has been confirmed by the required number of owners.
+* **Associated Components:**
+    * **Frontend (HTML/JS):** N/A for this project.
+    * **Off-chain Script (Python):** N/A for this project.
+* **How it was made:** The contract was written in Solidity.
+It was deployed using a Hardhat script.
+* **Creative Decisions:** The wallet is initialized with a list of owners and a required number of confirmations.
+Transactions can be for sending Ether or for calling functions on other contracts.
+The contract includes events for all major actions, making it easy to track the status of transactions off-chain.

+---